SethBowman/EntityFrameworkLesson/README.md

 using Microsoft.EntityFrameworkCore;
 using Microsoft.Extensions.Configuration;

-// Create a DbContext Class
 // This class represents a session with the database public class Testdb : DbContext
 {
-    // DbSet properties represent database tables
-    public DbSet<User> Users { get; set; }
+    // Represents a table in the database public DbSet<User> Users { get; set; }

-    // This method is called to configure the database connection protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)
+    // Configures the database connection
+    protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)
     {
         // Load connection string from appsettings.json